 This concentration allows majors to customize the 18 hours they take beyond the 15-hour Core Curriculum.
 Students create a plan with their faculty advisor, drawing from the full array of department course offerings.
 This concentration is ideal for students who need maximum flexibility in the major, such as those in pre-professional programs (pre-med or pre-law, for example) or those taking English as a second major.

 Students graduating in this concentration focus on shaping their job paths with their faculty advisor at the same time that they customize the direction their classes take them.

-The English Studies Pedagogy Concentration is a required concentration for students pursuing a B.S.Ed. in Secondary and Special Subject Teaching (grades 9-12) English Education.
-It is also relevant to students interested in pedagogy-centered careers, such as teaching internationally, by providing them with the content knowledge and teaching method skills needed for success.
+The English Studies Pedagogy Concentration, required for students pursuing a B.S.Ed. in Secondary and Special Subject Teaching (grades 9-12) English Education, can also be a stand-alone concentration for students interested in pedagogy-centered careers by providing them with the content knowledge and skills needed for success.

 In this concentration, students explore written and visual texts from both critical and creative perspectives in their cultural contexts.
 They also develop writing and analytical skills including research, collaboration, and facility with relevant new technologies.

 Graduates often work in editing and publishing, journalism, content writing, public relations, museum curating, and non-profits, and some go on to study law, medicine, library science, and graduate English.

 Students in this concentration will gain experience in planning for the public life of their writing—adapting messages for diverse audiences, planning for how audiences interact with writing, and using writing to intervene in our social and political worlds.

 This concentration prepares students for careers in law, non-profit and advocacy organizations, public relations, politics, and speech writing.